-We’re going to need to use an input file for most of the commands used in this tutorial, so let’s create a file named myfile.txt:
+We’ll need to use an input file for most of the commands demonstrated in this tutorial, so let’s create a file named myfile.txt:

 Baeldung is focused on the Java ecosystem, helping developers learn to implement better, more secure web applications with Spring.
 We can find many articles and tutorials on the website.
 Baeldung offers a great range of Java tutorials.
 The HttpClient Series contain very useful examples.
 Please let us know if you have any question regarding the tutorial.

-In the next few sections, we’re going to run various commands to delete all lines containing the string “Baeldung” from our sample file.
+In the next few sections, we’ll run various commands to delete all the lines containing the string “Baeldung” from our sample file.

 3. Delete Lines With grep

 grep is one of the most famous text-processing commands in the Linux operating system.
 It allows us to search for patterns in input files, and prints the lines that match.

 In this case, we actually want to print non-matching lines, so we’ll use the -v option, which performs an inverted match:

 $ grep -v "Baeldung" myfile.txt > tmpfile && mv tmpfile myfile.txt

 This gives us only those lines that don’t match the pattern specified: